shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

 }
 ```

-Such an observer can easily be subscribed using e.g. `$container->get('cart')->addObserver(new Logger());`.
-The same way
-we could easily wrap the purchase in a transaction or do the permission check in the `cart.beforePurchase` notification.
+This observer can easily be subscribed to by using e.g. `$container->get('cart')->addObserver(new Logger());`.
+In the same way, we could easily wrap the purchase in a transaction or do the permission check in the `cart.beforePurchase` notification.

-As you can see, the `notify` method is quite generic and deals with a `$context` object one might discuss.
+As you can see, the `notify` method is quite generic in dealing with the `$context` object.
 If it is more
-suitable for your case, you could easily create a `CartObserver` interface with two more specific handle methods like
+suitable for your case, you could easily create a `CartObserver` interface with two more specific handler methods, like
 `notifyBeforePurchase($itemId, $customerId)` and `notifyAfterPurchase($itemId, $customerId)`.
-PHP even comes with own
+PHP even comes with its own
-observer interface `SplObserver` and `SplSubject` - but those might not be suitable in any case and do pass a reference
+`SplObserver` and `SplSubject` observer interfaces - but those might not be suitable for all cases and do pass a reference
 of the object to the observers, which might be questionable or not sufficient.

 ### PubSub
 The [Publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is another event based
 pattern that allows you to address cross cutting concerns.

-While the observer pattern forces the objects to care about their observers by themselves, PubSub introduces an own
+While the observer pattern forces the objects to care about their observers itself, PubSub introduces its own
 service to take care of this.
 This central instance will take care of subscriptions as well as of notifications.

 ```